arikorn/companion-module-generic-animation/companion/HELP.md

 2. Go the **Buttons** page and choose a page to use for the animation screen
 3. Go to the **_Presets_** tab on the right side of the **Buttons** page and elect the **animation** group (i.e. this module)
 4. Select the **_Grid Button!_** group: it has only one button: drag it onto the board.
    4a.
-Optional: if using as a scrrensaver, you can add the action "Surface: Set to page" and set it to "back".
+Recommended: add the action "Surface: Set to page" and set it to "back" to this first button...
    4b. then copy it (ctrl-C/cmd-C) and then paste it (ctrl-V/cmd-V) to all the buttons on the page.
-(Or just drag the preset repeatedly.)
 5. On a different page, set up the remaining presets, particularly the buttons from **_Board Content_**

 Select a playlist, decide whether to play on repeat and/or shuffle, then go to the "game" page and press any button to start/pause the game!
 (If you set the screensaver mode, pressing the button may take you away from the page, so you may need to start it on the settings page.)

 Setting up a screensaver:

+- "Shortcut": download the triggers companionconfig file from the Github release section and use the Triggers tab of the "Import Configuration" screen (comes up after you click "Import" on the "Import/Export page).
+Then go through each rule to customize for your needs.

 - one trigger to set the timeout: (call it "Set Idle Timer")
   - Set the Events to "On any Button Press" and "Startup"